comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 ## Important Notice for Developers

 Before proceeding with testing the backend and frontend components of the project, it is essential that your development environment is set up.
-Please refer to the setup guide in [Get Started with Development](https://github.com/comp423-23f/csxl-final-team-d8/blob/086f4b18a582937208cc580dc9c5537fc070fa85/docs/get_started.md), which covers all necessary steps such as installing dependencies, setting environment variables, and other prerequisites.
+Please refer to the setup guide in [Get Started with Development](https://github.com/comp423-23f/csxl-final-team-d8/blob/086f4b18a582937208cc580dc9c5537fc070fa85/docs/get_started.md), which covers all necessary steps such as installing dependencies, setting up environment variables, and other prerequisites.

 ## Overview

 This document specifies the functionality and implementation of the project.
-It is split into two main sections, which is the backend and frontend.
+It is split into two main sections, the backend and frontend.
 This document aims to provide clarity on the application's architecture, data models, and API routes.

 ## Backend